Pure Patagonia

 Choose one of these included, privately guided excursions to tailor this day to your personal interests and style: Santiago City Tour: Join our guide for a private walking tour, starting with Colonial-era landmarks like La Moneda Palace.
 Continue to Plaza de Armas to see City Hall and the Metropolitan Cathedral.
 Then discover some of Santiago’s loveliest and most avant garde districts and stroll through Parque Forestal, a lovely riverside park.
 After a cup of coffee or some ice cream at a popular cafe, visit La Chascona, the uniquely designed former home of Nobel Poet Laureate, Pablo Neruda.
 End your day atop San Cristobal Hill for spectacular views of the city and its mountain backdrop.
 Santiago Street Art + Graffiti: This guided half-day tour explores the city’s colorful and vibrant street art, both its history and cultural impact.
 It promises a fun and unique perspective on Chilean culture, politics, art and life.
 You can choose to do this excursion in the morning or afternoon.
 Santiago by Bike: You can enjoy this tour in the morning or afternoon.
 Accompanied by your private guide, this gently paced cycling tour is a terrific way to explore some of Santiago’s most exclusive neighborhoods, from the open-air sculptures in Parque de las Esculturas to the elegant boutiques of Nueva Costanera.
 Meals B

-Day 3 – Fly to Balmaceda + Journey to Puerto Tranquilo
+Day 3 – Fly to Balmaceda + the Marble Caves

-Day 4 – Glacier Walk in the Exploradores Valley
+Day 4 – Exploradores Valley Trekking + Horse-riding in Bahia Murta

 Surrounded by mountains, rivers, forests and lakes, our Explora lodge is the ideal base for exploring one of South Americas newest parks—created from more than 600,000 acres of land donated to the Chilean government by Doug Tompkins, founder of The North Face, and his wife Kris Tompkins, a former CEO at the Patagonia clothing company.
 Each evening of your stay, experienced Explora guides will talk about the included excursions that will be offered the following day.
 Based upon your personal interests and taste for physical adventure, you’ll be able to customize your exploration of Patagonia National Park with the guided activities of your choice.
 The surrounding territory has been divided into six unique zones, each with its own set of unique geographic, cultural and biosphere characteristics.
 Accompanied by expert naturalists and guides, these activities by land and water have been designed to reveal the beauty, diversity and unique essence of each zone.
 For your first day in the National Park, you can choose an easy half-day activity, a more challenging full day adventure, or a guided overland excursion by van.
 Meals B+L+D

-Day 8 – Another Day in Patagonia National Park
+Day 7 – Another Day at the Explora Lodge Patagonia National Park

 Day 9 – Back to Santiago for Departure